Logo Icon

 Career Progression Research, Post-Doctoral Fellowship, then faculty Direct teaching position

-This table succinctly captures the UGC NET law JRF and Assistant Professor difference in terms of career paths, financial support, and eligibility.
+This table succinctly captures the differences between UGC NET, JRF, and Assistant Professor in terms of career paths, financial support, and eligibility.

 Which One Should You Choose?
 JRF or Assistant Professor?